 The method can also be used when there is no mutual language between the teacher and the students.
 Once the students are familiar with different commands, you could ask them to repeat the word, then write it down and move on from that point.

 TPR is an active way of introducing a new language.
 Students are often engaged and laughing throughout the exercises and as a teacher you have a lot of power.
 I feel students really want to do what you are saying and are very curious.
-Unfortunately, this method cannot often be applied in an English classroom as English is often a first language and in secondary schools, most students have already had some instruction in English, but if you teach another language, it really is a good method to start with.
+Unfortunately, this method cannot often be applied in an English classroom as English is often the first language and in secondary schools, most students have already had some instruction in English, but if you teach another language, it really is a good method to start with.